A combinatorial PROP for bialgebras: A PROP for bialgebras

 Hence by \eqref{eq sigma determines boldsigma}, we conclude that

 as we wanted to show. \end{proof}

 \begin{proof}[Proof (of Lemma \ref{lem F(x) bialgebra object})] As in \ref{ex ComB = fgFMon} all we need to check is that the maps

-satisfy the bialgebra axioms \eqref{eq algebra axioms} -- \eqref{eq bialgebra axioms} (note that both $\eta$ and $\varepsilon$ do not have any associated permutation as $\Sigma_0$ is empty).
+satisfy the bialgebra axioms \eqref{eq algebra axioms} -- \eqref{eq bialgebra axioms} (note that both $\eta$ and $\varepsilon$ lack associated permutations as $\Sigma_0$ is empty).
 We already checked in \ref{ex ComB = fgFMon} that the equalities hold for the underlying free monoid maps, so we are left to check that the associated permutations coincide.
 For instance, for the associativity axiom from Figure \ref{fig bialgebra axioms}(\subref{fig associativity}) we have that both sides of the equation yield $\id_3 \in \Sigma_3$, since $\langle \id \rangle_{k_1, \ldots}= \id$, $\gamma_{(k,1)}=\id$ and $\xi_{y^2z}= \id$.
 Perhaps the less obvious verification is the bialgebra axiom from Figure \ref{fig bialgebra axioms}(\subref{fig bialgebra1}).
 In this case $x,y \mapsto ab$ and the two associated permutations are given by the pair $\bm{\id} = (\id_2, \id_2)$.
 For both left- and right-hand sides this follows since $(23)(23) = \id_4 = \id_2 \otimes \id_2$.
 The rest of axioms are also easy to check and are left to the reader. \end{proof}

 We can now wrap up the proof of \ref{thm fundamental theorem}.
 We are left to check that the ``hat'' construction \eqref{eq def Ahat} defines a two-sided inverse for \eqref{eq bijection alg_B = alg_fgFMonhat}.
 If $A \in \C$ is a bialgebra, then the composite defines the same bialgebra as $A$.
 This follows at once from \ref{thm normal form} and the functoriality of $\widehat{A}$.
 Conversely, if $G: \widehat{\mathsf{fgFMon}} \to \C$ is a functor, let $A \in \C$ be the bialgebra determined by the composite By construction, the structure maps of $A$ are given by $G(\mu, \bm{\id})$, $G(\Delta, \bm{\id})$, $G(\eta)$ and $G(\varepsilon)$.
 Given an arrow $(f, \bm{\sigma})$ in $\widehat{\mathsf{fgFMon}}$, we have that